-Unfortunately, despite it being 2021, we’re still seeing a worrying number of brands, entrepreneurs, and even professional marketers fall prey to a few persistent Instagram marketing myths.
+We’re still seeing a worrying number of brands, entrepreneurs, and even professional marketers fall prey to a few persistent Instagram marketing myths.
 Whether they’re trying to build up a brand from scratch or widen their reach by exploring new distribution channels, they often revert to the same old methods that someone, somewhere, put out as best-practice strategies without doing the research.

 And although following a conservative tactic on social media may not be the end of the world, it’s definitely not the best course of action for boosting brand recognition.